 Additionally, you may also be a partner who wants to build on Datadog and contribute to the Datadog Marketplace or to Datadog’s community integrations.
-For more information about becoming a Datadog partner, see the Partner program page.
+See the Partner program details for information about becoming a Datadog partner.

 If there is data you want to monitor with Datadog that you are not seeing, before building something custom, consider the following Datadog products and integrations: